-- The parent fails to complete all required enrollment papers along with shot records and a photo. - Failure to pay child care fees in advance. - Returned checks are not honored and NSF fees are not paid. - Parents continually pick up their child past the 6:00 pm closing time. - Habitual abuse of any of the program's policies discussed in this handbook. - Failure to provide updated information on family status, address, and phone numbers. - Please note that should your child be suspended from school, they will not be allowed to attend the after school program during that same time frame.
+- The parent fails to complete all required enrollment papers along with shot records and a photo.
+All enrollment paperwork is required within 30 days of enrollment. - Failure to pay child care fees in advance. - Returned checks are not honored and NSF fees are not paid. - Parents continually pick up their child past the 6:00 pm closing time. - Habitual abuse of any of the program's policies discussed in this handbook. - Failure to provide updated information on family status, address, and phone numbers. - Please note that should your child be suspended from school, they will not be allowed to attend the after school program during that same time frame.